 Robbie's specialty was were-creatures, sea monsters and cryptids.

 His custom Neutrino Wand was about half the size and two thirds the weight of the standard version.
 This 'Proton Pistol' was attached to a slightly lighter and smaller Proton Pack and had a hip holster charger.
 The weapon was less powerful but more accurate and controlled than the standard type.

 Very much Egon Spengler and, incidentally, my character.

 Gabriel Zimmerman was a rather eccentric, socially awkward, scientific genius who worked as an astrophysicist at a university observatory in Illinois.
-Though fascinated by Egon Spengler's work with particle accelerators and other Ghostbusters technology, Zimmerman didn't believe in the existance of ghosts and assumed the phenomena being encountered by the Ghostbusters was something else (I forget it now, but I had this whole speech where Zimmerman explains the events of the first Ghostbusters film in much the way the air force debunks UFO sightings).
+Though fascinated by Egon Spengler's work with particle accelerators and other Ghostbusters technology, Zimmerman didn't believe in the existance of ghosts and assumed the phenomena being encountered by the Ghostbusters was something else (I forget what it was now, but I had this whole speech where Zimmerman explains the events of the first Ghostbusters film in much the way the air force debunks UFO sightings).

 At some point, Zimmerman was contacted by the Ghostbusters when a spectral astronaut started causing trouble at NASA's Space Center in Houston, TX.
 While aiding them (thanks to his extensive knowledge of the space mission this particular astronaut was part of), Zimmerman came face to face with the phantom spaceman and he changed his opinion (then his underwear).